halcc: fix a bunch of bugs

 To be clear: this is a research project, we don't know what it will yield beforehand.
 We have the intuition that it might lead to a big "ah ah!" moment and reveal a breathtaking combination of power and simplicity.

 One thing that makes Dusk OS special is that it boots from a very tiny core (1000 lines of i386 assembly).
 From this tiny core, on boot, it builds its way up to a system that has a functional C compiler, which then allows it to bootstrap itself some more.

-With regards to "source bootstrapping", it's even more extreme than Collapse OS because modern machines allows this process to run quickly and the whole process is not much slower than a regular Linux boot.
+With regards to "source bootstrapping", it's even more extreme than Collapse OS because modern machines allows this process to run quickly and the whole process is still faster than a regular Linux boot.
 On Collapse OS target machines, this process would be prohibitive, so a bigger part of the OS is cross-compiled into the kernel.

 This peculiarity of Dusk OS has interesting properties.
 The nicest one, in my humble opinion, is that this allows us to sidestep the entire problems of binary compatibility and relocation and only deal with source compatibility.
 So, no ELF, no binutils, only code that is designed to run from where it was generated in the first place.
 This is so much simpler!

 Object files?
 Global symbols?
 Nah.
 C functions that don't have a static storage type are simple Forth words.